Society Islands: Fauna and flora

 The tropical forests of French Polynesia are home to a great variety of rare animals and plants.

 Above all, the islands are known for their olfactory landscape.
-The Tahitian tiaré (Gardenia taitensis), which blooms exclusively on the Society Islands, is one of the most fragrant of all flowers and is now protected.
+The Tahitian tiaré (Gardenia taitensis), which blooms exclusively on the Society Islands, and is now protected.

 The atolls surrounding the islands are covered with numerous corals, around which butterfly and clown fish frolic.
 Manta rays also reside here.

 However, part of the underwater world of French Polynesia has been affected by nuclear tests conducted by the French government between 1966 and 1968.

 Climate

 The climate of the islands varies between tropical and subtropical due to their size.
 The heat and very high humidity, together with the islands' fertile volcanic soils, have created dense, mostly inaccessible tropical forests.
 There are two seasons: a warm one, which lasts from November to March, and a cooler one, from April to October.